LemonPower21/Petrolium/README.md

 # Petrolium
-Petrolium is an innovative crypto and stock trading alert system!
+Petrolium is an innovative crypto and stock trading alarm system!
 It uses Telegram API to send message in addiction of the Python "requests" library.

 # How does It work?
 - In your investment account you buy the stock you choose at market price with a certain amount of money.